symphatixe/GoCoding-Python/[4]/[3] Treasure Map/README.md

 # Treasure Map
-The purpose of this task is to add an X to a 3x3 grid that uses arrays as items inside a list.
+The purpose of this task is to add an X to a 3x3 grid that uses nested lists.

 ### Skills
 - Use Python user input to track the user's selected position and use string indexes to separate it.